Corporal Punishment and Trauma

 While the use of corporal punishment is dropping in the schools, most parents in the United States still use physical punishment to discipline their children.
 This practice is still widely accepted despite a growing consensus among psychologists and professional organizations that such punishment is both ineffective and potentially traumatizing.

 Robert Fathman, a psychologist in Dublin, Ohio, has been campaigning against corporal punishment ever since his daughter was paddled in the first grade in 1980.
 He says that hitting children to discipline them, whether at home or in the schools, can have serious long-term effects.
 Some children become aggressive, even violent, and studies have linked harsh physical discipline to increased incidence of criminal and violent behavior among children.
-Psychologist and researcher Ralph Welsh, who has done extensive research in this area, calls this connection the "belt theory of juvenile delinquency."
+The late psychologist and researcher Ralph Welsh, who has done extensive research in this area, calls this connection the "belt theory of juvenile delinquency."
 In dealing with thousands of young criminals over the years, he says, he has never run across a violent offender who was not beaten or abused by his or her parents or guardians.

 But Fathman says many children also turn their anger inward and become depressed.
 "When someone hits us with a board, especially as a child, it make us very angry," he says.
 "If it's a kid with a stick, we can try to beat them up, or we can tell parents or friends and get lots of support.
 But if it's a teacher or principal or parent, who are we going to tell?
 We can't go to the person in authority, because that's the person who is hitting us.
 Especially if it's a parent, because they're the person who's supposed to nurture and comfort us no matter what.
 Hence we stifle the anger.
 And when anger is repressed and internalized, that causes depression."